-For the purposes of this policy, the term "parent and family engagement" means the participation of parents, and guardians, and other family members in regular, two-way and meaningful communication involving student academic learning and other school activities, including ensuring the following:
+For the purposes of this policy, the term "parent and family engagement" means the participation of parents, guardians, and other family members, and, when appropriate, students in regular, two-way and meaningful communication involving student academic learning and other school activities, including ensuring the following:

-- 1. that parents and family members play an integral role in assisting their child's learning; - 2. that parents and family members are encouraged to be actively involved in their child's education at school; - 3. that parents are full partners in their child's education and parents and family members are included, as appropriate, in decision making and on advisory committees to assist in the education of their child; and - 4. that the school system utilizes activities to support parent in the Title I programs.
+- 1. Parents and family members play an integral role in assisting their child's learning; - 2.
+Parents and family members are encouraged to be actively involved in their child's education at school; - 3.
+Parents are full partners in their child's education and parents and family members are included, as appropriate, in decision making and on advisory committees to assist in the education of their child; and - 4.
+The school system utilizes activities to support parents and families in the Title I programs.